irishryoon/Dowker_persistence/README.md

 # Dowker persistence

-Given two point clouds, compute the [Dowker persistence diagrams](https://arxiv.org/abs/1608.05432) in dimensions 0 or 1.
+This repository contains code for computing the [Dowker persistence diagrams](https://arxiv.org/abs/1608.05432) of two point clouds in dimensions 0 or 1.
+Please note that we use the term "Dowker" and "Witness" interchangeably.

 ## Install
 Download [Julia](https://julialang.org/downloads/).